magore/hp85disk/README.md

   * make help
     * List the common commands to compile/install/flash the code
 <pre>
     Building Commands
         make install           - builds and installs all command line utilities make sdcard            - builds all sdcard images and creates default hpdisk.cfg and amigo.cfg files make release           - builds all code and copies files to the release folder make clean             - cleans all generated files make                   - builds all code

+    Listing current cunfiguration settings
+        make config

+    Overriding any configuration settings
+        You can add configuration values at the end of your make commands like this make flash-isp AVRDUDE_PORT=/dev/ttyUSB0 AVRDUDE_ISP=avrisp PORT=/dev/ttyUSB0

     Programming using an 6 wire ISP - installs optiboot make install_optiboot  - install optiboot boot loaded using an ISP make flash-isp         - build and flash the code using an ISP make flash-isp-release - flash the release code using an ISP make verify-isp        - verify code using an ISP make verify-isp-release- verify release code using an ISP

-        Programming using the built in optiboot programmer make flash             - build and flash the code using built in optiboot programmer make flash-release     - flash the release code using built in optiboot programmer
+    Programming using the built in optiboot programmer make flash             - build and flash the code using built in optiboot programmer make flash-release     - flash the release code using built in optiboot programmer IMPORTANT - if flashing fails try these steps On your computer type in the make command without pressing Enter afterwards Then press RESET the button on the hp85disk board and next press Enter quickly afterwards

     Programming using an 6 wire ISP - WITHOUT installing optiboot IMPORTANT - you will not be able to use non isp flashing modes later on Makes booting and flashing process slightly faster make flash-isp-noboot         - build and flash the code using an ISP make flash-isp-noboot-release - flash the release code using an ISP

+    Note: you can add the word "term" after any flash command to launch a terminal to the hp85disk affterwards
 </pre>

 ## Example building with Makefile overrides